 Madrid , Prado useum

-Even in a work as tragic as this, the irony of Brueghel is easily identifiable.
-The Death advances unstoppable, and does not make any distinction between the rich or the poor, the just or the sinner, the man and the woman.
+Even in a work as tragic as this, Brueghel's irony is easily identifiable.
+The Death advances unstoppable, making no distinction between the rich and the poor, the just or the sinner, the man and the woman.
 A rich gentleman observes powerless how the skeletal hordes steal all his goods, while one of the demons shows him a sand clock in a mocking attitude.
-Another one of these demons offers a skull to one of the women at the banquet, while a pair of lovers, unaware of the apocalyptic scene, continues with their love songs.
+Another one of these demons offers a skull to one of the women at the banquet, while a pair of lovers, unaware of the apocalyptic scene, continue with their love songs.

 Text by G. Fernández, www.theartwolf.com